Belval/pdf2image/README.md

 empty_if_not_pdf: 0.0519101619720459 sec @ 0 MB
 ```

-Bottom line: Use an output dir
+Bottom line: Use an output folder

 ## Exception handling